Symmetry, Thermodynamics and Topology in Active Matter: Chiral active matter

-Active chiral systems with \textit{partial} translational order -- active cholesterics \cite{kole2020active} -- display a unique non-reciprocal effect: gradients of layer curvature evoke a response in the perpendicular in-plane direction, like an “odd” Laplace pressure gradient.
-Whereas the odd elastic force density of two-dimensional chiral active solids reflects an antisymmetric contribution to the linear relation between stress and strain, this force density arises even when the strain is zero.
+Active chiral systems with \textit{one-dimensional} translational order -- active cholesterics \cite{kole2020active} -- display a unique nonreciprocal effect: gradients of layer curvature evoke a response in the perpendicular in-plane direction, like an “odd” Laplace pressure gradient.
+Whereas the odd elastic force density of two-dimensional chiral active \textit{solids} reflects an antisymmetric contribution to the linear relation between stress and strain, this force density arises even when the strain is zero.
 If such a system goes through a Helfrich-Hurault \cite{helfrich1970deformation,hurault1973static} undulational instability or its active counterpart \cite{adhyapak2013live,whitfield2017hydrodynamic}, this effect, odder than odd elasticity, produces a columnar array of fluid-flow vortices, with an ``antiferromagnetic'' spatial pattern of vorticity \cite{kole2020active}.

 In these translationally ordered systems the combined effects of chirality and activity manifest themselves in the bulk.
 By contrast, the most striking features of chiral active \textit{fluids} seem to lie in their edge modes \cite{van2016spatiotemporal}.
 Understanding the fundamental reason for this contrast in behaviors, and an exploration of possible connections to the expulsion of chirality to the edge in a layer of three-dimensionally chiral particles \cite{gibaud2017achiral} are interesting open directions.

 Lastly, studies of chiral active systems have largely focused on two dimensions, where chiral effects can be viewed in the simple CW/CCW dichotomy which links naturally to persistent currents.
 Understanding how activity and chirality combine in three-dimensional systems, especially in the absence of a preferred direction with respect to which to project to two dimensions, is a challenge.
 It is clear that chirality provides unusual opportunities for the manifestation of active effects on large spatial scales, and that explorations of the interplay of activity and chirality will be a major theme in the study of active systems for years to come.